International Campaign to Save the Monuments of Nubia: West German operation at Kalabsha

 Early in the campaign, the West German authorities offered to dismantle and re-erect the Temple of Kalabsha, the largest temple in all of Lower Nubia, with costs paid by West Germany.
 Germany's interest in making a significant contribution stemmed from its Egyptological heritage, including Lepsius' milestone work Denkmäler aus Ägypten und Äthiopien, as more specifically the work of Franz Christian Gau who had documented Kalabsha as early as 1819.

-French operation at Amada

-In addition to the work of French archaeologists at Abu Simbel, the French government provided significant technical and financial support for the removal of the Temple of Amada.
-Amada was considered "one of the most distinctive and best preserved examples of the art of the 18th dynasty."

 Wider archaeological campaign

 Given the impending flooding of a wide area, Egypt and Sudan encouraged archaeological teams from across the world to carry out work as broadly as possible.
 Approximately 40 teams from across the world came to the region, to explore an area of approximately 500 km in length.

 In addition to the relocation operations, many countries participated in excavation and preservation work.
 Some of this work took place at the CEDAE (Centre d'Étude et de Documentation sur l'Ancienne Égypte, in English the Documentation and Study Centre for the History of the Art and Civilization of Ancient Egypt), founded in Cairo in 1955 to coordinate the academic efforts: